robsmith-qcp/Projection-Based-Embedding/README.md

 #### Acknowledgements
-Code framework is based on the following articles:
+Code framework is based on work done by Daniel Claudino and Nick Mayhall in the the following articles:
 Journal of Chemical Theory and Computation, 15, 2, 1053-1064, (2019):
 [article](https://pubs.acs.org/doi/10.1021/acs.jctc.8b01112)
 Journal of Chemical Theory and Computation, 15, 11, 6085-6096, (2019):